Classy Coin Casino Review (CLOSED)

 Classy Coin Casino Summary

 Classy Coin Casino launched in 2012 as one of several Milore Limited websites.
-The site used RealTime Gaming software and was available as a downloadable casino or an instant play casino.
+The site featured RealTime Gaming games and was available as a downloadable casino or an instant play casino.
 It was licensed in Curacao, like many Milore Limited sites.

 Classy Coin Casino used the standard deposit methods of an American online casino: MasterCard, Visa, Skrill, and Neteller.
 The site also welcomed European players and allowed payments from several sources which are not always found in the US market: Ukash, CLICK2PAY, ClickandBuy, and EcoPayz.